dagronf/CIFilterFactory/README.md

 `CIFilterFactory` is automatically generated using a swift script file, which enumerates the available filters on the system and builds up a type-safe class structure for each of the filters.
 It also uses the discovery apis to document the generated code, meaning that Xcode has the ability to fully document each of the created classes.
 Not only that, but CIFilter also defines which operating systems it supports (macOS, tvOS, iOS) and when the filter became available, and the generated code takes advantage of this by wrapping generated classes in `#available` calls.

-Using `CIFilterFactory`, Xcode can now code-complete and type check classes and filter parameters.
+Using `CIFilterFactory`, Xcode can now :-

+* Check available filters for platform/os version at compile time
+* code-complete
+* type check methods and generate error(s) at compile-time
+* clamp input values to defined ranges.

+Cool!

 ## Example

 ### Swift example

-#### Before
+#### Using CIFilter methods

 ```swift
 guard let bloomFilter = CIFilter(name: "CIBloom") else { fatalError() }